RuriOSS/ce-lang/README.md

 # cwte design goals:
 Warning: draft only, never assume anything, and never trust the tail.
+Warning: just some ideas, we will only focuse on `:<` now.
 ```c
 // Will call panic() if open returns < 0
 int fd = open("file.txt", O_RDONLY) :<;